-Prerequisite: NTS 105 or CCNA 2 Techprep
+Prerequisite: NTS 105

 The Fundamentals of Wireless LANs is an introductory course that focuses on the design, installation, configuration, operation, and troubleshooting of 802.11a, 802.11b, and 802.11g Wireless LANs.
 This course is a comprehensive overview of wireless technologies, devices, security, design, and best practices with a particular emphasis on real work applications and skills.
 Students will be doing a number of hands-on activities using Cisco wireless access points, NICs, and bridges.